A proposed revision to Missouri law will further restrict Missouri contractors from being involved in residential and commercial insurance claims.

 International Risk Management Institute, Inc.

-I recently received an inquiry from a home owner who, following a recent hail storm, had his gutters damaged.
-He asked if he should seek having his insurer pay to have them painted or replaced.
+I recently received an inquiry from a homeowner who, following a recent hail storm, had his gutters damaged.
+He asked if he should seek to have his insurer pay to have them painted or replaced.

-A home owner’s insurance policy entitles that the home be restored as close as possible to the condition that it was prior to the loss event.
+A home owner’s insurance policy entitles that the home is restored as close as possible to the condition that it was prior to the loss event.
 Painting a gutter or metal siding does not accomplish this.
-Replacing it, does.
+Replacing it does.

 Copyright 2013 James H. Bushart